Skip to main content

 1. What types of electric vehicles are available in Canada?

-• Battery electric vehicles (BEVs) run on electricity only and are recharged by an external power source.
-This is the most cost-efficient and environmentally friendly option.
-Almost all BEVs can travel at least 160 km on a full charge, and new models are coming to market that can go between 350 and 450 km between charges.
+• Battery Electric Vehicles (BEVs) run on electricity only and are recharged by an external power source.
+This is the most environmentally friendly option as BEVs produce zero emissions.
+Almost all BEVs can travel at least 160 km on a full charge, and new models are coming to market that can go between 450 km and up to 800 km between charges.

-• Plug-in hybrid electric vehicles (PHEVs) use a battery that can be charged as their primary power source, just like a BEV.
+• Plug-in Hybrid Electric Vehicles (PHEVs) use a battery that can be charged as their primary power source, just like a BEV.
 The difference is that plug-in hybrids also have an internal combustion engine powered by gas.
 By driving moderate distances (usually around 30 to 80 km) using only the battery, PHEVs use between 14 and 47 per cent less fuel than typical gas-powered cars and SUVs.
-These EVs are usually more expensive up-front, and their complexity may mean they need repairs more often.
+These EVs are usually more expensive up-front, but can offer savings over time.

-• Hybrid electric vehicles (HEVs) have a fuel combustion engine powered by gas as their main power source for higher speeds.
-But HEVs use electric power from a battery at low speeds.
-You can refuel at a gas station, but these cars may be more expensive and produce more carbon emissions than other EV options.
+• Hybrid Electric Vehicles (HEVs) have a fuel combustion engine powered by gas as their main power source for higher speeds.
+But at low speeds, HEVs use electric power from a battery.
+They offer the convenience of refuelling at a gas station, but these cars may be more expensive and produce more carbon emissions than other EV options.

 2. What are my charging options?